danrleypereira/use-for-whatever/README.md

 # Build for production
 pnpm build

-# Using Docker with Node.js server
+# Using Docker with Node.js server (port 3000)
 docker compose up -d app

-# Using Docker with Nginx (recommended)
+# Using Docker with Nginx proxy to Node.js (RECOMMENDED, port 80)
-docker compose up -d nginx-prod
+docker compose up -d app nginx-proxy

+# Or use the setup script for easier deployment
+./setup-custom-domain.sh
+# Then select option 3 for the recommended production mode
 ```

+The recommended production setup uses an Nginx reverse proxy in front of the Node.js server, giving you the best of both worlds:

+- Server-side rendering (SSR) from the Node.js server
+- Efficient static asset delivery and caching from Nginx
+- Security headers and other optimizations from Nginx

 ## Troubleshooting